-The conference will consist of nine sessions, on the topics listed below.
-The conference chair is currently developing their preliminary program, which will include the names of the invited speakers and discussion leaders for each of these sessions.
-The preliminary program will be available by July 1, 2018.
+The topics, speakers, and discussion leaders for the conference sessions are displayed below.
+The conference chair is currently developing their detailed program, which will include the complete meeting schedule, as well as the talk titles for all speakers.
+The detailed program will be available by October 17, 2018.
 Please check back for updates.

 Poster sessions are an integral part of the our conferences, and offer all conferees an opportunity to discuss their research.